Ja Morant's Dunk In Grizzlies-Celtics Game Is Going Viral

 Ja Morant had an incredible dunk in Thursday's game between the Memphis Grizzlies and Boston Celtics.

-The Memphis Grizzlies and Boston Celtics are facing off in Massachusetts on Thursday night, and during the game Ja Morant had an incredible dunk that is going viral on Twitter.
+On Thursday night, the Memphis Grizzlies lost to the Boston Celtics in Massachusetts by a score of 120-107

+However, during the game, Ja Morant had an incredible dunk that is going viral on Twitter.

 The clip of the play can be seen in the tweet that is embedded below from the Twitter account of Bleacher Report.

+Morant finished the game with 38 points, four rebounds and seven assists.

-Morant and the Grizzlies are having an incredible season as they are currently the third seed in the Western Conference with a 43-20 record in the 63 games that they have played.
+The Grizzlies are having an incredible season as they are currently the third seed in the Western Conference with a 43-21 record in the 64 games that they have played.

 Related stories on NBA basketball